Tony Gregory: Work as a TD

 He was involved in the 1980s in tackling Dublin's growing drug problem.
 Heroin had largely been introduced to Dublin by the Dunne criminal group, based in Crumlin, in the late 1970s.
 In 1982 a report revealed that 10% of 15- to 24-year-olds had used heroin at least once in the north inner city.
 The spread of heroin use also led to a sharp increase in petty crime.
 Gregory confronted the government's handling of the problem as well as senior Gardaí, for what he saw as their inadequate response to the problem.
 He co-ordinated with the Concerned Parents Against Drugs group in 1986, who protested and highlighted the activities of local drug dealers, and defended the group against accusations by government Ministers Michael Noonan and Barry Desmond that it was a front for the Provisional IRA.
 During a public meeting held by the group, Gregory told Charlie Dunne, an associate of the Dunne criminal group, that "If you had any decency left in you, you'd walk straight into the Liffey and drown yourself".
 Gregory however believed that the solution to the problem was multi-faceted and worked on a number of policy level efforts across policing, service co-ordination and rehabilitation of addicts.
-In 1995 in an article in The Irish Times, he proposed what would later turn into the Criminal Assets Bureau which was set up in 1996, catalysed by the death of journalist Veronica Guerin.
-His role in its development would be acknowledged later by the then Minister of Justice Nora Owen.
+In 1995 in an article in The Irish Times, he proposed what would be established as the Criminal Assets Bureau, set up in 1996 by Minister of Justice Nora Owen, following the murder of journalist Veronica Guerin.
+Owen later acknowledged Gregory's role in its development.

-He also advocated for Dublin's street traders.
-After attending a sit-down protest with Sinn Féin Councillor Christy Burke, and future Labour Party TD Joe Costello on Dublin's O'Connell Street in defence of a street trader; he, Burke and four others were arrested and charged with obstruction and threatening behaviour.
+In 1985, he attended a sit-down protest in support of Dublin's street traders with Sinn Féin Councillor Christy Burke, and future Labour Party TD Joe Costello on Dublin's O'Connell Street; he, Burke and four others were arrested and charged with obstruction and threatening behaviour.
 He spent two weeks in Mountjoy Prison after refusing to sign a bond to keep the peace.